This simple question of ‘when is my baby ready for solids?’ creates a huge amount of confusion. Let’s dig into the answer and also bust some myths!

 Here’s what the experts say about the timing of solids

-In this paragraph, we’ll look at what the real experts recommend because it’s irrelevant what someone on the internet thinks is the best time.
+There’s no point someone on the internet thinks is the best time to start solids.
+Let’s look at what the real experts recommend.
 And we’re not interested in what one lone expert says, but instead what groups of experts say.
-Groups of experts who come together to develop evidence-based guidelines where they gather and examine ALL of the available evidence (not just one or two studies) about the best time to start solids.
+Groups of experts come together to develop evidence-based guidelines where they gather and examine ALL of the available evidence (not just one or two studies) about the best time to start solids.
 So, let’s take a look at some recent guidelines.

 The World Health Organisation and UNICEF